1 worker confirmed dead after scaffolding collapses at Quebec pulp and paper plant | CBC News

 Investigation underway

-The trapped workers are part of a contractor's crew hired by Domtar to do major maintenance work on the plant.
+The two victims are part of a contractor's crew hired by Domtar to do major maintenance work on the plant.

 The plant's general manager, Sylvain Bricault, would not reveal what company they were associated with during a news conference on Wednesday, saying the accident was still under investigation.

-Bricault said psychological support services were offered to the workers and the families of the missing contractors, who have been advised of the situation.
+Bricault said psychological support services were offered to the workers and the families of the missing contractors.

 The plant employs about 900 people in the region and is one of Canada's largest pulp and paper plants.